kmcospm/kmcospm/README.md

 - 👋 Hi, I’m @kmcospm
 - 👀 I’m interested in learning how to support our developers when working on cross functional projects
-- 🌱 I’m currently learning no code but process
+- 🌱 I’m not currently learning any code but I am looking at implementing a new product development process
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kmcospm/kmcospm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.